GreatApe42069/dogechat-android/docs/WHITEPAPER.md

 ---

-## 6. The dogeChat Session and Application Protocol
+## 6. The dogechat Session and Application Protocol

 Once a Noise session is established, peers exchange `dogechatPacket` structures, which are encrypted as the payload of Noise transport messages.